-What has caused the diversity of life?
+What has caused the diversity of life on this planet?

 In most schools nowadays, the standard answer is evolution.